Sunday, July 9, 2017

 The Walls & Floors:

-Essentially the base of the room should be neutral.
-The very light grey/tan walls combined with the light hardwood floor provide the foundation from which to start.
-You don't have to choose the colors featured above, just remember that whatever you decide upon, they should be neutral.
+The base of the room should be neutral.
+The very light grey/tan walls and the light hardwood floor provide the foundation to start.
+You don't have to choose the colors featured above; just remember that whatever you decide, they should be neutral.

 The Furniture:

-If the wall happens to be further away from your couch it's best to place an end-table on each side of couch.
+If the wall is further away from your couch, it's best to place an end table on each side of the couch.

-By the way, you don't have to use end-tables that are exactly the same, in fact, different tables on each side of couch can look fantastic.
-Simply remember to create a common denominator between them; like the color, the material, or lamps.
+By the way, you don't have to use end tables that are precisely the same; in fact, different tables on each side of the couch can look fantastic.
+Remember to create a common denominator between them, like the color, the material, or the lamps.

-The color of the couch is still neutral, however, it's a slightly deeper grey than the walls giving the space a 'neutral' pop of color.
-If your wall color is a different neutral, just go with a shade or two darker for your couch and chairs.
-By staying in the neutral family with your furniture, you're able to use accessories and art as the basis for your true funky pop of color.
+When the color of the couch is neutral, use accessories to add pops of color.
+If your wall color is a different neutral, just use a darker shade or darker for your couch and chairs.
+By staying in the neutral family with your furniture, you can use accessories and art as the basis for your true funky pop of color.

 Wall Art: